The Field of Comparative Religion in Islamic Thought

 And they say, “The Fire shall not touch us but for a few numbered days”; Say: “Have you taken a Promise from Allah, for He never breaks His Promise?
 Or is it that you say of Allah what you do not know?”
 (Surah al-Baqarah:80)

 He believed in stating what is entailed by an opponent’s claim to refute him.
 For example, the discussion that the Torah says that Abraham (a.s.) married his sister.
-It is mentioned that this refers to a relation, and not a blood sister; or to a sister in religion as the hadits in Swahih al-Bukhari and Swahih Muslim states.
-And he was firm on establishing that that which is claimed by the opponent is void of any proof, or that the proof given also proves a contradictory claim – all so as to refute the given claim.
+It is mentioned that this refers to a relation, and not a blood sister; or to a sister in religion, as the hadits in Swahih al-Bukhari and Swahih Muslim states.
+And he was firm on establishing that that which is claimed by the opponent is void of any proof, or that the proof given also proves a contradictory claim – all to refute the given claim.

 We would be remiss if we did not mention here Imam Abu ash-Shahrastani (r.a.), the author of al-Milal wa an-Nihal, considered one of the most famous traditional books in the field of comparative religion, because it summarises and refers to many fields.
 It may have been that this book diminished the appreciation of Imam ash-Shahrastani (r.a.) and his intellectual standing, because there is exaggeration and some fabrication in it.
 We tend to the position of Shaykh Muhammad Sayyid Kilani (r.a.), who called it a concise encyclopedia of religions, schools of thought, and sects, and also of philosophical opinions in metaphysics known at the time.